21 Days in the Canadian Rockies Road Trip Guide – The Complete Guide For 2018

 After spending a fantastic year in Vancouver, we decided it is time to get things going and plan the trip.

 To be honest, the planning didn’t come easy (for us it usually doesn’t anyway).

-Let’s just say that this was by far the most incredible road trip we have ever done.
+The Canadian Rockies road trip was by far one of the most incredible road trips we have ever done.

 We only managed to decide the route last minute, and regarding guides online there wasn’t many.
 National Geography had a guide but nothing really in depth

 We gave ourselves three weeks(21 days) starting May 9 to the 29th 2017 to complete the Canadian Rockies road trip.